 Leah Davis Witherow, CSPM Curator of History

-The CSPM features stories in our permanent galleries: Any Place That is North & West, The Story of Us, COS@150, 50% of the Story: Women Expressing Creativity, and online through our innovative Story of Us Mobile website that documents how African Americans have continued to shape the Pikes Peak region socially, politically, intellectually, culturally, and economically.
+The CSPM features stories in our permanent galleries: The Story of Us, COS@150, 50% of the Story: Women Expressing Creativity, and online through our innovative Story of Us Mobile website that documents how African Americans have continued to shape the Pikes Peak region socially, politically, intellectually, culturally, and economically.

-For Black History Month 2025, the public is invited to engage with these community stories through special guided tours, public programs, and social media.
+For Black History Month 2026, the public is invited to engage with these community stories through exhibits, special guided tours, public programs, and social media.

 Black History Month Tours